 Bethel University is a leader in Christian higher education.
 Under its banner, Bethel Seminary continues as a world-class evangelical institution of theological education offering a variety of master of arts degrees, a master of divinity degree, a doctor of ministry degree, and several certificates.
 Accreditors have praised the seminary's approach to developing whole and holy Christian leaders through an emphasis on biblical/theological foundations, transformational leadership, and spiritual and personal formation.
-With locations in St. Paul, San Diego, and the eastern United States, as well as a model distance learning program, Bethel Seminary is breaking new ground in effective ministry training.
+With locations in St. Paul and San Diego, as well as a model distance learning program, Bethel Seminary is breaking new ground in effective ministry training.